 - frontline health or social care workers

-The flu vaccine is also being offered to those with a long-term health condition such as:
+The free flu vaccine is also being offered to those with a long-term health condition such as:

 - respiratory conditions, such as asthma (needing steroid inhaler or tablets), chronic obstructive pulmonary disease (COPD), including emphysema and bronchitis

 - heart conditions, such as coronary heart disease or heart failure